ionutneagos/.net-template/README.md

-# .NET Union Startup Template with Multitenancy Support
+# .NET Onion Startup Template with Multitenancy Support

 This repositoy contains a project template for rapid development of new projects.
 The solution contains a RESTful API that follows the Onion architecture with ASP.NET Core and .NET 7.
 The Onion architecture is also commonly known as the "Clean architecture" or "Ports and adapters", these architectural approaches are just variations of the same theme.